Creating and managing groups

 Access control groups are collections of BMC Remedy AR System users.
 A user gains access to an object, a field, or a request if a group the user is in has access, or a role mapped to such a group has access.
 Notifications also can use groups.
 For example, you can designate an entire group to be notified in a filter action.

 BMC Remedy AR System includes a Public group and eight other special groups that are essential for access control within the system.
 You can define additional groups based on a common profile and assign access accordingly.
 For example, you might create a Sales group and allow members to view the status of a request but not to change it.
 A group can also be a general category, such as Browsers.
-For information about adding groups, see Creating and managing groups.
+For information about adding groups, see Creating groups.

 BMC Remedy AR System provides two types of groups:

 - Explicit groups — Groups to which you must manually assign users in the User form.
 When a user becomes a member of a group, the user is given access to all objects and fields to which the group is granted access.
 Explicit groups that you create are defined for a particular server.
 If you move the objects to a new server with its own defined explicit groups, you might need to resolve permission conflicts.
 Consider using a deployable application, which uses role permissions that can be mapped to different groups on different servers.

 For more information, see Creating groups and Adding and modifying user information